imkemayer/MissDeepCausal/README.md

 |
 |  estimators.py
 |    Main functions
+|    - compute_estimates: Computes the estimators below on given data
 |    - tau_dr: ATE estimation via parametric AIPW (using output of get_ps_y01_hat)
 |    - tau_ols: ATE estimation via regression of Y on W and (covariates or confounders)
 |    - tau_ols_ps: ATE estimation via regression of Y on W and (covariates or confounders) and PS